Like games? Want to get happier? These games were increase your happiness.

 3. Build happiness creatively

 A slightly different approach to gamifying your happiness is to engage in gamified activities.
-For example, you can explore what brings you the most joy with this Pinterest-based activity or discover your definition of happiness with this drawing activity.
+For example, you can discover your definition of happiness with this drawing activity.
 You can also use this word-game to help strengthen neural networks for positive information in your brain and you can use this activity to help you more easily remember positive information.

 4. Immerse yourself in beautifully designed games